17 Plants You Can Grow at Home for Radiant Skin

 Is the answer to your skin care woes hiding in your backyard?
 Plants and flowers have been used for centuries for medicinal and beauty purposes.
 The plants sitting on your windowsill or taking root outdoors can alleviate a variety of skin issues, leaving you with beautiful, glowing skin.
 Grow any one of these plants at home to achieve radiant skin and turn gorgeous blooms and foliage into at-home skin care solutions.

-This classic bud can be found in more than beautiful bouquets.
+This classic bud can be found in more than beautiful bouquets, it's a flower that's used in skin care!
 Rose is one of the most popular botanical skin care ingredients.
 Why?
-Rose extract in various forms can be used on a variety of skin types, but is particularly useful for moisturizing dry sin.
+Rose extract in various forms can be used on a variety of skin types, but is particularly useful for moisturizing dry skin.
 Those suffering from acne can benefit from rose oil’s antiseptic and astringent properties, along with its anti-inflammatory properties that cut down on redness.
 Recent studies have found that rose oil can actually promote healing in wounds.